finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio
     String code = "code_example"; // String | The code of the portfolio
-    Map<String, PropertyValue> portfolioProperties = new HashMap(); // Map<String, PropertyValue> | The property values to be upserted to the portfolio.
+    Map<String, Property> portfolioProperties = new HashMap(); // Map<String, Property> | The property values to be upserted to the portfolio.
 Time variant properties must have an EffectiveFrom date. try {
       PortfolioProperties result = apiInstance.upsertPortfolioProperties(scope, code, portfolioProperties);
       System.out.println(result);